anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 You may not necessarily aspire to run your own studio or make an exclusive living out of teaching Yoga classes.
 Your motivation may be more to guide and inspire; to gently and mindfully help shift values, cultural and social expectation; to promote physical and mental well-being for all as well as a deeper understanding of our human condition + the heritage and future of the planet we share.

-There will be time to chat to each other over weekends and residentials; enjoy different locations with their accompanying challenges and learning; an opportunity to consider how you can implement and adapt Yoga wisdom to contemporary living and evolution in your work and relationships.
+There will be time to chat to each other over weekends and residentials; enjoy different locations with their accompanying challenges and learning; an opportunity to consider how you can implement and adapt Yoga wisdom to contemporary living in your work and relationships.

 Let's co-create not just a 'new normal' but an enlightened illuminated and evolutionary way forward as a species.
 The training will take place over a mix of residential and non-residential days (to allow for plenty of peer-to-peer support and teaching practice) as well as home study and assignments: